Roadmap

 Trust from email providers

-Warming up IP addresses, handling bounces from Mail.ru and Yandex, and user complaint feedback loops.
-Deliverability consistently above 95%.
+Warming up IP addresses, handling bounces from Mail.ru and Yandex, and responding to user complaints.
+Deliverability is consistently above 95%.

 • Gradual warm-up of new IP addresses to full load